fe1ixxu/starter-academic/content/authors/admin/_index.md

     institution: Johns Hopkins University
     year: Present
   - course: MS in Electronic and Computer Engineering
-    institution: University of Illinois at Chicago (3+2 exchange Program)
+    institution: University of Illinois at Chicago (3+2 Exchange Program)
     year: 2019
   - course: BEng in Information Engineering
     institution: East China University of Science and Technology